-Information Communication System Architecture Laboratory https://www.sekiya-lab.info/ Professor Yuji In this laboratory, we research communication infrastructure technology and its architecture using software and virtualization, and methods for detection and countermeasures against cybersecurity threats using machine learning.
-Sekiya 3) This laboratory cooperates with the Information Technology Center and Security Informatics Education and Research Center at the University of Tokyo.
+Informatics Education and Research Center at the University of Tokyo.
 We aim to contribute to improving the system architecture using software technology and cybersecurity measures based on actual operations.
+(1) Virtualization and software technologies have been introduced as fundamental technologies for information communication systems (ICT such as cloud computing and 5G.
+In recent years, flexibility and prompt are required on ICT systems.
+Therefore, virtualization and software technologies for Information and software technologies for Is systems and their new architecture.
+(2) Cybersecurity is a big problem for ICT systems.
+Attackers steal confident information and hijack systems through organized and sophisticated atta.
+In this laboratory, we research methods to detect cyber threats using machine learning technologies with various types of datasets from communication infrastructure to social trends.
+This research improves the safety of ICT systems that support society's infrastructures.
+(3) "Security DX"-a user-friendly approach to cybersecurity.
+Current secure measures are predominantly technology-driven and often imposed on us effectively placing the burden of maintaining safety solely on them.
+This top-down model not only makes IT systems harder to use but also foster Yuji architecture using software and virtualization, and methods for detection and countermeasures against cybersecurity threats using machine learning.
+This laboratory cooperates with the Information Technology Center and Security Informatics Education and Research Center at the University of Tokyo.
+We aim to contribute to improving the system architecture using software technology and cybersecurity measures based on actual operations.
 (1) Virtualization and software technologies have been introduced as fundamental technologies for information communication systems (ICT) such as cloud computing and 5G.
 In recent years, flexibility and promptness are required on ICT systems.
 Therefore, virtualization and software technology are being introduced into, classically, hardware-based architectures.
 In this laboratory, we research software technologies for ICT systems and their new architecture.
 (2) Cybersecurity is a big problem for ICT systems.
 Attackers steal confidential information and hijack systems through organized and sophisticated attacks.
 In this laboratory, we research methods to detect cyber threats using machine learning technologies with various types of datasets from communication infrastructure to social trends.
 This research improves the safety of ICT systems that support society's infrastructures.
+(3) "Security DX"-a user-friendly approach to cybersecurity.
+Current security measures are predominantly technology-driven and often imposed on users, effectively placing the burden of maintaining safety solely on them.
+This top-down model not only makes IT systems harder to use but also fosters unnecessary anxiety about technology.
+In response, this research explores systems that provide advice and support from the user's perspective, with the goal of enabling user-centered security that ensures safety and peace of